-The Election Panel shall consider a written statement filed in accordance with Section 3-7 and proceed to make a final determination with respect to the challenge within 21 calendar days after the deadline to submit nominating petitions.
+The Election Panel shall consider a written statement filed in accordance with Section 3-7 and proceed to make a final determination with respect to the challenge within 14 calendar days after determining an initial slate of candidates.
 The Election Panel shall send a written notice of the final determination to the challenger and all candidates.
-The determination of the

-Election Panel shall constitute a final administrative decision for purposes of the Administrative Review Law, 735 ILCS 5/Art.
+The determination of the Election Panel shall constitute a final administrative decision for purposes of the Administrative Review Law, 735 ILCS 5/Art.
 III.